EvanFarry/ipod_music_extractor/README.md

 [myImg]: http://evanfarry.com/random/example.png

 This process is destructive so I suggest making a copy of your library to run the script on.

+Thanks to Tom Wallroth for the excellent TinyTag Library: https://github.com/devsnd/tinytag